The Winston Prouty Center – Past, Present and Future

 Why does early childhood matter?

 There is a broadening recognition at the state and national level about the importance of early childhood.
-Governor Shumlin commissioned an Early Childhood Framework and Action Plan in 2013, and it will be completed and implementation will begin within the next month.
-This coincides with the $36.9 million 4 year Early Learning Challenge Race to the Top Grant Vermont awarded in December 2013.
+Former Governor Shumlin commissioned an Early Childhood Framework and Action Plan in 2013, which coincided with the $36.9 million 4 year Early Learning Challenge Race to the Top Grant Vermont awarded in December 2013.
 Research shows that a solid foundation established in the first 5 years of a child’s life makes a significant difference in positive outcomes including improved educational success, physical and mental health and future financial stability.

 Comprehensive child and family development has been the work of The Winston Prouty Center for almost a half-century and will continue to be our focus as we strive to ensure that every child has the chance to grow and learn to the best of their ability – to live their full promise.